nonlocal-lia/microsoft-movie-analysis/README.md

 ## Methods
 ***
 Data was grouped by genre and the mean and std of the worldwide profit for each genre was calculated.
-The data was also grouped by release monthn and the mean and std of the profit was calculated.
+The data was also grouped by release month and the mean and std of the profit was calculated.
 Once a recommended genre was selected, the director data was filtered by genre and the mean and total profit that each director earned within that genre was calculated.

 ## Results
 ***
 The genre with the highest average profit of big budget movies with more than 20 films in the past 20 years is the Sci-Fi genre, followed closely by the Animation genre.
-Sci-Fi is a more risky pick thatn animation, but synergizes well with microsofts other properties and has the chance of the highest rewards
+Sci-Fi is a more risky pick than animation, but synergizes well with microsofts other properties and has the chance of the highest rewards.

 ![Genre Chart](/images/genre_chart.png)